ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ContinuumSourcefinding.rst

 threshold, and fits 2D Gaussians to detected islands to create a component catalogue.

+When the source-finding operates on the mosaicked image, it uses the weights image to apply a weights cutoff (as described at :doc:`../analysis/thresholds`), so that the searching is only done on the imaged region.

 At this point, only a limited set of Selavy's possible parameters are made available through these scripts.
 This will likely increase, but in the interim you can edit the sbatch files that are created and